josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🪦_cecot_as_rights_void_facility.md

 * no clear sentence, charge, or timeline
 * no accessible complaint mechanism

-Detention becomes indefinite by default.
+Detention can become effectively indefinite in practice.

 ### 4. Documented Abuse Allegations